Quartetto Italiano: Origins and activities

 In November they made their first U.S. tour, which was repeated in approximately alternate years until 1977.
 Virgil Thomson pronounced them “The finest string quartet, unquestionably, that our century has known.”
 In 1953, the year in which they transferred their recording programme to Columbia Records, they gave 59 concerts in the U.S. and Canada.
 In that year also, Elisa Pegreffi married Paolo Borciani.

 Recordings which followed included (1954) the Darius Milhaud Quartet No.12, and (1956) the Debussy Quartet, which Robert Kemp described as “miraculous”.
 The group was then studying the six Mozart Quartets dedicated to Joseph Haydn, and performed them at venues including Milan and Fiesole.
 Important Festival appearances continued, at Lucerne (1955), the Maggio Musicale Fiorentino (1959), the Prague Spring Festival (1961) and the Berlin Musikwochen.
 In 1977, NASA launched the two Voyager space probes.
 Each carried a Golden Record, bearing images and sounds to represent the Earth and mankind.
 One of the images was a photograph of the Quartetto Italiano.

 Through the later 1960s and early 1970s the group toured further afield, to Yugoslavia (1966), to South America (1968), to South Africa and Zambia (1970), and to Poland, the U.S.S.R. and Japan in 1973.
 Meanwhile, their recording projects for Philips Records, begun in 1965, were coming to fruition, with the Mozart integrale finished in 1972 and the Beethoven in 1973.

 In this later period their collaboration with Maurizio Pollini took place.
 The completion of their recording work in Schubert did not occur until 1977.
 In their late concerts the group focussed especially upon Beethoven and Schubert, often devoting a recital to two works, a single masterpiece by each composer.
 In December 1977 Piero Farulli was obliged to retire from the group owing to illness, and was replaced by Dino Asciolla.
 Dino Asciolla was an eminent viola maestro with many recordings, including 'Le sonate per Pianoforte ed Archi (Doppio CD)' with Corrado Galzio (pianoforte), Dino Asciolla (viola), Salvatore Accardo (violino) and Francesco Maggio Ormezowski (violoncello).

-However, following a tour to Israel it was decided to bring the Quartet to an end in 1980.
+However, following a tour of Israel it was decided to bring the Quartet to an end in 1980.